 General Pediatric Injury Prevention

 Many pediatric injuries can be prevented.
 The key?
-Educate yourself and the care providers for your children.
-Then take action to make your home and vehicle safe for the children in your life.
+Educate yourself and the people that provide carefor your children.
+Then take action to make your home and vehicle safe for your children.

 Two Injury Classifications